 The advantage of being wed before (say) one is 40 or older is that younger people are less set in their ways.
-They are more likely to be somewhat flexible in their lifestyle compared to people who have lived for decades as a single person who then weds for the first time when they are (say) 40 or 45 years old.
+They are more likely to be somewhat flexible in their lifestyle compared to people who have lived for decades as a single person who then marries for the first time at the age of 40 or 45.

-People can face another issue if they wait until they are in their middle aged to be married for the first time.
-Many appealing members of the opposite sex are wed before they reach the ages of 30 or 35.
-Those who have been single their entire life, then choose to enter into matrimony after they are 40, are often faced with a pool of people who have wed at least once.
+People can face another issue if they wait until they are middle aged to be married for the first time.
+Many appealing members of the opposite sex are wed before they reach the age of 30 or 35.
+Those who have been single their entire life, then choose to be wed after they are 40, are often faced with a pool of people who have wed at least once.

 Many teenagers have not developed enough socially, psychologically, and emotionally to handle all the responsibilities and burdens of matrimony, including child rearing, when they are 18 years old or younger.
-Ideally, one should try to get married between the ages of 24 and 30.
+Ideally, one should try to get married between the age of 24 and 30.

-Scripture does not state a rule on this issue, although it highly suggests that Boaz was quite a bit older than Ruth, who had been married before, but had been widowed (Ruth 3:10).
+Scripture does not state a rule or "best practices" on this issue, although it highly suggests that Boaz was quite a bit older than Ruth, who had been married before, but had been widowed (Ruth 3:10).
 A Jewish tradition in the Midrash says Boaz was 80 and Ruth 40 at the time they became husband and wife.

 There are, of course, many cases of older women marrying notably younger men but that, even today, is a bit rarer.
 Inevitably, an older man will exert more authority over a notably younger wife, on average, because he is more experienced in life.

-Although scripture seems silent concerning an acceptable gap of years for a man and woman who chooses to be married, the question is whether it is wise to have a large gap.
-Couples with a large gap can easily possess different expectations and assumptions in life that can lead to conflict or boredom if they do not have enough in common mentally and socially.
+Although scripture seems silent concerning the best or most acceptable age gap between a man and woman who chooses to be married, the question is whether it is wise to have a large one.
+Married couples with a large age gap can easily possess different expectations and assumptions in life that can lead to conflict or boredom if they do not have enough in common mentally and socially.